10 Best Female Monologues in Movies: Iconic Speeches That Define Cinema (2026)

 “People don’t accept a mother who drinks too much wine and yells at her child and calls him an asshole.
 I get it.
 I do it too.
 We can accept an imperfect Dad.
 Let’s face it, the idea of a good father was only invented like 30 years ago.
 Before that, fathers were expected to be silent and absent and unreliable and selfish and we can all say that we want them to be different but on some basic level we accept them, we love them for their fallibilities.
 But people absolutely don’t accept those same failings in mothers.”

 Noah Baumbach’s Marriage Story is an incisive and compassionate look at a marriage breaking up and a family staying together.
+Dern won the Academy Award for Best Supporting Actress for her performance.

 3. Ellen Burstyn in Requiem for a Dream as Sara Goldfarb

-Requiem for a Dream is one of Darren Arofonosky’s most popular films as a harrowing cautionary tale about addiction and its devastating effects.
+Requiem for a Dream is one of Darren Aronofsky’s most popular films as a harrowing cautionary tale about addiction and its devastating effects.
 Ellen Burstyn plays the role of Sara Goldfarb, a grieving widow who becomes addicted to diet pills.
 In this scene, Sara reveals her motivations for losing weight to her son.

 “I’m somebody now, Harry.
 Everybody likes me.
 Soon, millions of people will see me and they’ll all like me.
 I’ll tell them about you, and your father, how good he was to us.
 Remember?
 It’s a reason to get up in the morning.
 It’s a reason to lose weight, to fit in the red dress.
 It’s a reason to smile.
 It makes tomorrow all right.
 What have I got Harry, hmm?
 Why should I even make the bed, or wash the dishes?
 I do them, but why should I?
 I’m alone.
 Your father’s gone, you’re gone.
 I got no one to care for.
 What have I got, Harry?
 I’m lonely.
 I’m old.
 Ah, it’s not the same.
 They don’t need me.
 I like the way I feel.
 I like thinking about the red dress and the television and you and your father.